 \subsection{Renormalization in $(v,r)$-coordinates}

-The spacetime metric in $(v,r)$-coordinates is obtained from the ADM form via the choice \eqref{eq:HamiltonJacobi_general} with The canonical momentum \eqref{eq:def:CanonicalMomentum}, which is obtained by taking the variation of the action and setting it on-shell,\footnote{Note that the more familiar on-shell action contains a total derivative that one might be tempted to neglect. } reads in this coordinates
+The spacetime metric in $(v,r)$-coordinates is obtained from the ADM form via the choice \eqref{eq:HamiltonJacobi_general} with The canonical momentum \eqref{eq:def:CanonicalMomentum} reads in this coordinate system\footnote{Note that the term depending on $\partial_v \Phi$ contributes as a codimension-two term in the on-shell action but not in $\delta S$.}

 The function $f$ in \eqref{eq:AnsatzCounterterms}, will be now taken to depend on $r, \, -\Delta_{\mathds{S}^{d-1}}$ and $-\partial_v^2$.
 Following a procedure similar to the one detailed before, the Hamilton-Jacobi equation takes the form